noahehall/multicloud/providers/aws/services/database/neptune.md

 #### Gremlin

-- READ queries: not a mutation query
+- READ queries: `!isMutationQuery()`
 - MUTATION queries:
   - contains any query-path steps such as addE(), addV(), property(), or drop()
-  - all script based session queries, whether read or mutation, or classified as mutation queries
+  - all script based session queries, whether read or mutation, are classified as mutation queries
 - Neptune uses quorum writes that make six copies of your data across three Availability Zones,
   - four out of those six storage nodes must acknowledge a write for it to be considered durable